Canadian-Wildlife-Federation/nlfishpass/README.md

 # cwf-ns
-Store scripts related to habitat modelling in Nova Scotia.
+Store scripts related to habitat modelling in Newfoundland.

 # Overview